-Another key component of the Company's mitigation of underwriting risk is the purchase of reinsurance / retrocession protection.
-AXIS Capital has a centralized Ceded Reinsurance department which coordinates external treaty reinsurance purchasing across the group and is overseen by the Reinsurance Purchasing Group, in conjunction with the Reinsurance Security Committee.
+Another key component of the Company's mitigation of underwriting risk is the purchase of reinsurance.
+AXIS has a centralised Ceded Reinsurance department which coordinates external treaty reinsurance purchasing across the group and is overseen by the Reinsurance Purchasing Group, in conjunction with the Reinsurance Security Committee.
 The Company also benefits from internal quota share and stop loss agreements with AXIS Specialty Limited ("ASL").